 She turns to look at Chakotay.
 He sleeps still, his hand thrown over his face.
 He makes the strange sleep noises that used to wake her in the night.
 The small snorts, the sighs and moans, the mumbled words when he talks in his sleep.

-Who does he talk to? she wonders.
+Who does he talk to?
 Where does he go when he sleeps?

 She turns and stares up at the ceiling.
 Early on, when she was still getting used to sharing a bed with him, she counted the number of tiles in the ceiling of this bedroom.
 Then she visualized how little space the room would take in a cube, calculated how many of their bedroom ceilings it would take to completely cover one floor of the cube that had been her home.